 In our weekly Carrot Live Coaching Calls for our Content Pro members we’ve dove in really deep on ranking factors and we walked through what members needed to do in their markets to outrank their competition.
 One of those factors consistently popped up as having a positive effect on rankings overall is social signals (backed up by this report showing the strong correlation between social activity and high rankings).

-These are things like Facebook “Likes”, Google 1+s, LinkedIn shares, etc.
+These are things like Facebook “Likes” and LinkedIn shares, etc.

 Google uses these signals kind of as mini votes for the website.
 Google feels that if the page has great content and is getting shared in social media… it must be pretty solid.
 So it adjusts your search rankings accordingly.